at-wat/neonavigation/trajectory_tracker/README.md

   > Robot will be stopped after the duration specified in this parameter has passed since the last odometry was received.
 This parameter is valid when "use_odom" is true.
 * "use_time_optimal_control" (bool, default: True)
   > If true, time optimal control mode is used during turning in place.
 Otherwise, the same algorithm used for path tracking is used.
-* "acc_toc_factor" (double, default: 0.9)
-  > decrease max_acc by this factor in time optimal control to reduce vibration due to control delay.
-This parameter is valid when "use_time_optimal_control" is true.
-* "angacc_toc_factor" (double, default: 0.9)
-  > decrease max_angacc by this factor in time optimal control to reduce vibration due to control delay.
-This parameter is valid when "use_time_optimal_control" is true.
 * "time_optimal_control_future_gain" (double, default: 1.5)
   > A gain to look ahead to robot's angle used in time optimal control.
 This parameter is valid when "use_time_optimal_control" is true.
 * "k_ang_rotation" (double, default: 1.0)